jokaal/jokaal/README.md

-Studying system development @TalTech since 2020.
+- Studying system development @TalTech since 2020
-Python, Java & C#.
+- Python, Java & C#
-WIP.
+- TODO: Graduate

 <!---
 jokaal/jokaal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.